taboadalfredo/irrigation-analytics-api/README.md

 This repository contains the **Irrigation Analytics API**, a backend service written in Go that provides analytics and monitoring capabilities for irrigation systems in an agricultural platform.

-The service is designed to be **production-oriented**, focusing on:
+The service exposes a REST API that:
+- aggregates irrigation data over time
+- computes efficiency metrics
+- supports year-over-year comparisons

-* Efficient SQL queries over large datasets
+- is optimized for large datasets
-* Clear separation of concerns (API, data access, infrastructure)
-* Observability via OpenTelemetry
-* Scalability through read replicas, caching, and event-driven invalidation
+- follows a clean, maintainable architecture
+- is fully dockerized with HTTPS via reverse proxy

+The implementation focuses on **correctness, performance, and real-world design trade-offs**, rather than over-engineering.

 ---